six-two/mkdocs-placeholder-plugin/docs/validators.md

 3. `severity` specifies how serious the rule is:

     - `warn` will cause the background to turn yellow, but the value will be accepted anyways.
-    - `error` (the default value) will cause the background to trun red and the value will be rejected.
+    - `error` (the default value) will cause the background to turn red and the value will be rejected.

 4. `error_message` specifies the message shown.
     This should be informative, so that use user can understand what is wrong and fix the input.